Skip to content

 Bounty hunting strategy

 Bounty hunting is the ranked progression of Blox Fruits PvP.
-Tips for climbing:
+A few things I've learned the hard way about climbing:

 Anti-combo positioning